Battle of New Bern: Aftermath

 New Bern fell and was occupied.
 It remained in control of the Union Army for the rest of the war.
 Immediately following the battle, Burnside turned his attention to his next important objective, getting control of the port at Beaufort, which was defended by Fort Macon.
 The Rebels did not defend Morehead City, which was occupied immediately by the Yankees, or Beaufort, which was taken on 25 March.
 The siege of Fort Macon began at that time.
 As the Union captured New Bern, it meant a turning point for union control of the coast of North Carolina.
 The New Bern region was an important victory for the union as it created more space for camps, housing, and employment for refugees.

 Battlefield preservation

 The battlefield is preserved today as the New Bern Battlefield Site.
-The Civil War Trust (a division of the American Battlefield Trust) and its partners, including the New Bern Historical Society, have acquired and preserved 25 acres of the battlefield site.
+The American Battlefield Trust and its partners, including the New Bern Historical Society, have acquired and preserved 25 acres of the battlefield site as of mid-2023.